Gauged Quintessence: Quintessence dynamics

 Now, we discuss the $g_X \neq 0$ case.
-As we argued in Sec.~\ref{sec:quantum correction}, the dark gauge boson mass should be smaller than $10^{-10}$ GeV, otherwise, the quantum correction that proportional to the $m_X^4$ ruins the dark energy behavior of the quintessence.
-Such an ultra-light dark gauge boson can be produced in various mechanisms such as coupling to the scalar field \cite{Nakayama:2019rhg,Agrawal:2018vin,Co:2018lka,Bastero-Gil:2018uel,Dror:2018pdh} or gravitational production \cite{Graham:2015rva,Ema:2019yrd,Alonso-Alvarez:2019ixv,Arias:2012az}.\footnote{Note that the only longitudinal mode can be produced through the gravitational effect \cite{Ahmed:2020fhc,Kolb:2020fwh}, whose spectrum is non-thermal and equivalent to the gravitationally produced light scalar \cite{Ling:2021zlj,Garcia:2022vwm,Kaneta:2022gug}.} Due to its small mass, the dark gauge boson in the given mass range is likely to behave as dark radiation (thermal dark gauge boson, if it is thermally produced).
-However, this is not the only case, as the dark gauge boson in a coherent oscillation (coherent dark gauge boson) can be non-relativistic even if its mass is as small as $10^{-30}$ GeV \cite{Nakayama:2019rhg}.
-This is because the coherent dark gauge boson can be non-relativistic whenever $H \lesssim m_X$.
-The $H$ is about $10^{-26}$ GeV around the primordial nucleosynthesis and gradually decreases to the present value of $10^{-42}$ GeV.
+As we argued in Sec.~\ref{sec:quantum correction}, the dark gauge boson mass should be smaller than $10^{-11}$ GeV.
+Otherwise, the quantum correction that is proportional to the $m_X^4$ would overproduce the current dark energy density.
+Such a light dark gauge boson can be produced in various mechanisms such as coupling to the scalar field \cite{Nakayama:2019rhg,Agrawal:2018vin,Co:2018lka,Bastero-Gil:2018uel,Dror:2018pdh} or gravitational production \cite{Graham:2015rva,Ema:2019yrd,Alonso-Alvarez:2019ixv,Arias:2012az}.\footnote{Note that if such a gauge boson minimally couples to gravity, only the longitudinal mode can be produced through the gravitational effect \cite{Ahmed:2020fhc,Kolb:2020fwh}, whose spectrum is non-thermal and equivalent to the gravitationally produced light scalar \cite{Ling:2021zlj,Garcia:2022vwm,Kaneta:2022gug}.
+On the other hand, if it couples to the inflaton via the kinetic function of the gauge boson, both longitudinal and transverse modes can be produced during inflation and form a homogeneous condensate \cite{Nakayama:2019rhg}.}

-(i) Thermal dark gauge boson: For simplicity, let us assume that the dark gauge boson has a thermal distribution.
-If the dark gauge boson mass is much smaller than the effective temperature ($T_f$) of the distribution which is redshifted from the decoupling temperature ($T_d$) as $T_f= T_d a_d/a$, the $\langle X_{\mu}X^{\mu}\rangle$ also redshifts as $a^{-2}$.
-(See App.~\ref{subsec:Thermally decoupled}.)
-However, we find that the gauge potential is too small to affect the quintessence dynamics if the dark gauge boson energy density at the present universe is smaller than $\rho_{\text{CDM}}$.
-It is because the gauge potential is suppressed by $a^2 m_X^2/T_f^2$.
-For instance, let us take $g_X=10^{-30}$, which is the largest possible value of the $g_X$ for the tracked quintessence model with the Ratra-Peebles potential (see Fig.~\ref{fig:constraint}), $\phi=10^{16}$ GeV from the black curve in Fig.~\ref{fig:field_alone}, and $T_f=10^{-10}$ GeV from the temperature of the photon at $a=10^{-3}$.
-Then the suppression factor is about $10^{-14}$.
+In the rest of this section, instead of specifying a definite mechanism to produce the dark gauge boson, we consider two typical scenarios as effective descriptions of the dark gauge boson at later times.
+We will show that $V_{\text{gauge}}$ is proportional to the dark gauge boson density in both cases but largely suppressed for the thermal dark gauge boson case.
+We present a concrete example with the coherent dark gauge boson in Fig.~\ref{fig:gaugedplots}.